VelyanGedzhev/MedicReach/README.md

 **Patients**
 - Can Edit their profiles
 - Can book an appointment, which has to be approved by the chosen Physician
-- Can write a review after their examination
+- Can write a review after their examination *(appointment must be accepted and the appointment mustn't be reviewed yet)* .

 **Physicians**
 - After registration as a Physician it must be approved by Administrator to become available for other Users